johnnovak/illwill/README.md

 ### Use it if

-* You just want something simple that lets you write full-screen terminal apps with non-blocking keyboard input that works on Windows, Mac OS X and 99.99% of modern Linux distributions.
+* You just want something simple that lets you write full-screen terminal apps with non-blocking keyboard input that work on Windows, Mac OS X and 99.99% of modern Linux distributions.
-* You don't need to support any fancy encodings and terminal types.
+* You don't need to support any fancy encodings and terminal types other than UTF-8.
 * You're developing a custom UI so you don't need any predefined widgets.
 * You don't mind the [immediate mode UI](https://github.com/ocornut/imgui) style/approach.
-* You don't want any external dependencies.
+* You absolutely don't want any external dependencies.

 ### Don't use it if